arranger1044/iSoul/README.md

 What is iSoul
 -------------

 iSoul, a fork of SolarSeek, is an open-source Mac application for connecting to the [SoulSeek](http://www.slsknet.org/) peer to peer network.
+Even though the term 'beta' is sometime used, iSoul is still in its 'alpha' stage and I am bale get hands on it only during my spare time.

 What is SoulSeek
 ----------------